My Honest Review of Indyx - Your Wardrobe in an App

 Creativity Without the Chaos

 What surprised me most was how it shifted my scrolling habits.
-I used to fill idle moments browsing eBay and Depop, half-convincing myself I needed something new to get creative.
+I used to fill idle moments browsing eBay and Depop, half-convincing myself I needed something new to get creative with outfits.
 Now I browse and shop my own wardrobe instead.
 And when I've exhausted my own grid, I jump into the shared styling feature and start playing with someone else's.
 It's a genuinely creative outlet, that costs nothing and adds nothing to the pile.

 A Different Kind of Connection

 Each item I upload I’m building a stronger connection with.
 I’m giving it time, energy, reflection and creativity.
 It’s not just deserving of a place in my wardrobe, its deserving of a place in the grid.
 There's something that happens when you sit with each item properly.
 You photograph it, you upload it, you tag it.
 You remember where you bought it, the first time you wore it, what it felt like.
-That process — slow and a little deliberate — builds a deeper connection.
+That process, slow and a little deliberate, builds a deeper connection.

 Cost per wear is something I've been talking about with clients since the very beginning of my styling career.
-It reframes the way we think about price - not the number on the tag, but the value earned every time you reach for something.
+It reframes the way we think about price, not the number on the tag, but the value earned every time you reach for something.
 The right piece, is worth the investment.
 But, it’s always been a tough sell in the moment.
 Indyx tracks this for you, and seeing it laid out is both humbling and motivating.
 The reflection of wow, I really have got the value from that jacket, gives you an education that will help with all future purchases and a challenge to reduce that cost even more that many of us will be driven to accept!

 Community Without Comparison